Amazon: marketplace guide

 Content

-All products (required on v3)
+All products (required)

 - Title: item name - the product's title, according to the following structure: [brand] [style name] [product name] 'for' [target], [color] [scent] [size] [pack information].
 E.g.: Naturally Natural 24/7 Deep Facial Cleanser for Sensitive Skin, 100 ml (Pack of 4).

-All products (optional on v2)
+All products (optional)

 - Update type - changes the kind of update applied.
 The default value is Update.
 If you are not familiar with the impact of the Clear and overwrite type, do not change this attribute or content updates will delete your existing content.